Darth-Arminius/Star-Wars-Generals/README.md

 Details on how to play and the rules of the game will be added at a later date.

 Development plans are to create:
-* Main menu with "Play", "Training", "Deck Editor" and "Settings"
+* Main menu with "Play", "Training", "Deck Editor" and "Profile"

 * Training mode which allows the player to battle the Computer using all the cards in the game or the player's personal custom decks (good for testing deck builds)

 * Play mode which allows the player to battle local and (in the future) online players

 * Deck Editor which allows the player to view locked and unlocked cards as well as the player's custom decks and allows the creation of new decks

+* Profile page which allows the player to view their stats such as rank, wins/losses, total cards unlocked as well as make some settings/preference changes